 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

 Voice care is the most important task for a singer.
-As a singer, you must be able to understand and identify the factors that were affecting your singing voice and the steps to solve them.
+As a singer, you must be able to understand and identify the factors that were affecting your voice and the steps to solve them.
 Anything that is abused or not taken care of usually atrophies.
 Similarly, if you don’t take care of your singing voice, chances are, you may end up with a broken voice.
-Here are some of the habits that you should avoid to protect your singing voice.
+Here are some of the habits that you should avoid to protect your voice.

 1) Disparity Between Your Singing & Speaking Pitches

 The disparity between singing and speaking pitch may lead to the voice problem.
 It’s because the Sopranos with natural speaking vocal voices are considered very low in pitch as compared to the singing voices.